Mini split installation in a Manhattan brownstone

 Can a mini split go into a Manhattan brownstone?

 Yes.
 Brownstones are some of the best fits for ductless.
-Pre-war walls, no ductwork, and a rear yard or roof for the condenser.
-The constraints are line-set routing on the facade, landmark rules where they apply, and DOB filing for new exterior equipment.
+Pre-war walls (no ductwork to retrofit), a rear yard or roof for the condenser, and per-floor zoning that maps cleanly to one outdoor unit feeding three to five indoor heads.
+The constraints are line-set routing on the facade, Landmarks Preservation Commission (LPC) rules where the row is designated, and NYC DOB filing for the new exterior equipment.
+Vinco files under NYC DOB Contractor #022359.

 Where does the condenser go on a brownstone?

 Most jobs place the outdoor unit in the rear yard or on the roof, away from the facade.
-The plan needs a vibration isolation pad or roof support, drain path, line-set route hidden behind the rear extension or through a chase, and service access for future maintenance.
+The plan needs a vibration isolation pad (rubber or spring isolators sized for the building's structural plate), a drain path that doesn't dump on a neighbor's property, a line-set route hidden behind the rear extension or through a closet chase, and a service-access path for future maintenance.
+Some brownstones with a roof bulkhead get the condenser on a sealed roof pad with the line-set running down a stair chase to each floor.

 What about landmarks rules on a brownstone facade?

 Landmarked rows have stricter facade rules.
-Visible line-set on the streetwall is generally rejected.
-The plan keeps line-set on the rear or interior, with penetrations through the rear extension or sealed roof bulkhead.
-Vinco scopes the route during the survey.
+Visible line-set on the streetwall is generally rejected by the Landmarks Preservation Commission.
+The clean plan keeps line-set on the rear, interior, or roof, with penetrations through the rear extension, a sealed roof bulkhead, or interior chases.
+Vinco scopes the route during the survey and flags LPC triggers before quoting, so the LPC application and any required Certificate of Appropriateness run in parallel with the DOB filing rather than blocking it.

 Does a brownstone mini split need a DOB permit?